scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour.

-Bind a creature to this plane of existance.
+Bind a creature to this plane of existence.
 The target must make a Willpower save vs your spellcasting.
 On fail, the creature is bound for the duration.
 While bound they are unable to leave this plane through any means, nor can they magically teleport or enter the etheral plane.
 On crit, the target gains Slow 1 for the duration.

 Add a proficiency die for every level cast above 4th.